outdreamer/build-a-cure-1/docs/tasks/ideas.md

             - "what coefficients of x, y, & z can make this value data work together"
               - translated to a matrix structure: which scalars applied to data with the multiplication operation can isolate the most representative data or most probable weight paths/patterns
           - the coefficients & the variable values occupy a similar position to the weights & the input values - can you extrapolate this to isolated scalars applied to different terms
+            - matrix multiplication is to solve a set of equations - weight paths represent theories of operations to transform equal/random coefficients to prediction coefficients
+            - if you could select the representative data vectors out of the data set, matrix multiplication might be a useful operation to solve for linear coefficients of the function
+              - which method do you use to relate a function's linear version with other versions, where you know either the coefficients or variable exponent output values, but you dont know the exponent used for variables & you have enough examples to calculate it? how does the log change in relation to the prediction function as you change exponents?
+              - where input data values are the terms in the matrix, where variables are the coefficients you use to modify those values to get the dependent variable value

       - the main causal structure where existing prediction tools are useful is where the variables are all on different dependence paths/tree branches that dont tie back to the causal network except to contribute to the dependence variable (& other irrelevant variables to that function), or theyre on the same degree of causation (or the same layer) away from the dependent variable